Sunday, September 29, 2013

 Blogger home page

-Any designer could come up with ways of making this page more pretty, but I am more concerned about making changes that will improve the user experience.
-I will generally make the smallest design changes necessary to achieve a reasonable user experience in the hopes that I will actually convince a company to make these changes.
+Any designer could come up with ways of making this page more pretty, but I am more concerned about making quick changes that will improve the user experience and will not require significant time to fix.

 Monday, September 23, 2013